What Happens If a Humidifier Is Too Large?

 • Condensation forming on cold windows

-• Moisture collecting on nearby surfaces
+• Moisture collecting near the humidifier

 Short Cycling

-An oversized humidifier may turn on, reach the target quickly, shut off, and restart again soon after.
+An oversized humidifier may turn on, reach the target quickly, shut off, and restart soon after.
+That repeated on-off pattern is short cycling.

 Short cycling can happen when: